-- 34. (1) The Minister may, on the recommendation of the Council and by notice in the Gazette and in at least two national newspapers, authorise the Council to prescribe a fee to be paid annually to the Council by the registered persons concerned: Provided that in prescribing such fee the Council may differentiate between persons according to 50 whether they have been registered before or after a date specified in the notice and may vary such fee according to whether it is paid before or after a specific date. - (2) If a person liable to pay an annual fee prescribed in terms of subsection (1) fails or refuses to pay such fee within the period specified in the notice in question, the Council may institute legal proceedings.

-- (3) If a person's name has been removed from the register, it shall be a condition precedent for the restoration of his or her name to the register that he or she pays the outstanding annual fee. - (4) The Council may, by resolution, exempt for an indefinite or definite period a registered person specified in the resolution from payment of an annual fee prescribed in terms of subsection (1).
+- 33. (1) The Minister may, on the recommendation of the Council and by notice in the Gazette, authorise the Council to prescribe a fee to be paid annually to the Council by the registered persons concerned: Provided that in prescribing such fee the Council may differentiate between persons according to whether they have been registered before or after a date specified in the notice and may vary such fee according to whether it is paid before or after a specific date. - (2) If a person liable to pay an annual fee prescribed in terms of subsection (1) fails 4 or refuses to pay such fee within the period specified in the notice in question, the Council may recover such fee by action in a competent court. - (3) If a person's name has been removed from the register, it shall be a condition precedent for the restoration of his or her name to the register that he or she pays the outstanding annual fee. - (4) The Council may, by resolution, exempt for an indefinite or definite period any registered person specified in the resolution from payment of any annual fee prescribed in terms of subsection (1).